Accounts Receivable Factoring vs. Invoice Financing: What’s the Difference?

 Urgency of Cash Flow

-One of the main things that you should consider when choosing an option is if you need cash flow instantly and don’t want to wait those 30, 60, or 90 days that it typically takes to get the money you’re owed.
-If you need cash instantly, then factoring might be the better option for you because although you’re selling the invoice at a discounted rate, you’re still going to receive a portion of your owed funds immediately upon selling.
+One of the main factors to consider is how quickly you need cash.
+If you need immediate cash flow and don’t want to wait 30, 60, or 90 days for payment, factoring might be the better option.
+Although you’ll sell the invoice at a discounted rate, you’ll still receive a portion of your owed funds immediately upon selling.

 Customer Relationships